-How to Grow Bamboo from Cuttings in Water
+How to Grow Bamboo from Cuttings in Water?

-- Change the water every other day as standing water will quickly run out of oxygen.
+- Change the water every other day, as standing water will quickly run out of oxygen.

-- For support tie it to a stick with string.
+- For support, tie it to a stick with string.
 This will stabilize the bamboo cutting until it establishes.

-Growing Bamboo from Rhizomes
+Growing Bamboo From Rhizomes

 - Lay the bamboo rhizomes horizontally on pots with the buds facing up.
-Spread a 3 inch layer of soil over them and water thoroughly until the soil looks deeply moist.
+Spread a 3-inch layer of soil over them and water thoroughly until the soil looks deeply moist.

-- Place the container in a warm spot under light shade.
+- Place the container in a warm spot, under light shade.
 Keep the soil slightly moist consistently.
-Remember not to overwater the rhizome cuttings otherwise they will rot.
+Remember, not to overwater the rhizome cuttings; otherwise, they will rot.

-How to Grow Bamboo from Culm Cuttings
+How to Grow Bamboo from Culm Cuttings?

-- Cut a few cuttings from three or four years old bamboo plant in various sections with a hacksaw.
+- Cut a few cuttings from three or four years old bamboo plant, in various sections, with a hacksaw.
 Each section must contain at least one node and one internode.
 Remove the existing leaves in between.

 - Fill a pot with potting mix or a mixture of equal parts of coarse sand and loam.

-- Cover the cuttings with clear plastic bag and set the pot in a warm area, out of direct sunlight.
+- Cover the cuttings with a clear plastic bag and set the pot in a warm area, out of direct sunlight.
 Water them to keep the soil moist.

 Also Read: Bamboo Planting Tips